Biscotti: A Ledger for Private and Secure Peer-to-Peer Machine Learning: Assumptions and threat model

 \subsection{Attacker assumptions}

 Peers may be adversarial and send malicious updates to perform a poisoning attack on the shared model or an information leakage attack against a target peer victim.
-In doing so, we assume that the adversary may control multiple peers in the system in a sybil attack~\cite{Douceur:2002}.
-We do not restrict adversaries at the API level: they can provide arbitrary values when computing, validating, or adding noise to gradient updates.
+In doing so, we assume that the adversary may control multiple peers in a sybil attack~\cite{Douceur:2002} but does not control more than 30\% of the total peers.
 Although peers may be able to increase the number of peers they control in the system, we assume that adversaries cannot artificially increase their stake in the system except by providing valid updates that pass Multi-KRUM~\cite{Blanchard:2017}.

 When adversaries perform a \emph{poisoning attack}, we assume that their goal is to harm the performance of the final global model.
 Our defense relies on filtering out malicious updates that are sufficiently different from the honest clients and are pushing the global model towards some sub-optimal objective.
-This does not include attacks on unused parts of the model topology, like backdoor attacks~\cite{Bagdasaryan:2018}.
+For the purposes of this work, we limit the adversaries only to a label flipping poisoning attack ~\cite{Huang:2011} in which they mislabel a certain class in their dataset causing the model to learn to misclassify it.
+This does not include attacks on unused parts of the model topology, like backdoor attacks~\cite{Bagdasaryan:2018}, attacks based on gradient-ascent~\cite{Munoz-Gonzalez:2017} techniques or adaptive attacks based on knowledge of the poisoning defense ~\cite{Bhagoji:2019}.

 When adversaries perform an \emph{information leakage attack}, we assume that they aim to learn properties of a victim's local dataset.
 Due to the vulnerabilities of secure aggregation, we do not consider information leakage attacks with side information~\cite{Fredrikson:2015,Salem:2018} and class-level information leakage attacks on federated learning~\cite{Hitaj:2017}, which attempt to learn the properties of an entire target class.